openjournals/joss/docs/review_criteria.md

 ### Substantial scholarly effort

 Reviewers should verify that the software represents substantial scholarly effort.
 As a rule of thumb, JOSS' minimum allowable contribution should represent **not less than** three months of work for an individual.
-Signals of effort include:
+Signals of effort may include:

 - Age of software (is this a well-established software project) / length of commit history.
 - Number of commits.